Anti-separatists rally in Barcelona after pro-independence unrest

 “People can’t take their children to school, they can’t open their businesses,” Barcelona-born Rivera said.
 “We need a Spanish government that protects the weak.”

-Pro-independence supporters have taken to the streets of Barcelona for six days running in often violent confrontations with police that have left several hundred injured and caused 2.5 million euros ($2.8 million) of damage.
+Pro-independence supporters have taken to the streets of Barcelona for six days running in often violent confrontations with police that have left dozens injured and caused more than a million euros ($1.1 million) of damage to the Mediterranean city.

-A policeman and a protester remain in critical condition, Barcelona Mayor Ada Colau said on Sunday, adding that “several people” had been blinded in one eye by police rubber bullets.
+A policeman and a protester remained in critical condition, Barcelona Mayor Ada Colau said on Sunday, adding that “several people” had been blinded in one eye by police rubber bullets.

 After unprecedented violence on Friday, demonstrations on Saturday passed off relatively peacefully and the government has said it has the situation under control.